Georgia Southern students rally for reproductive rights

 “As time changes, the younger generations are going to be the ones in charge and making laws and all that,” Ava Degarlais said.
 “We have different views and we need to make sure we get it so that everybody can just be equal and we don’t have to live in a world of fear.”

-Organizers also encouraged people to take to the polls for Georgia’s primary election on next Tuesday, May 24th.
+Organizers also encouraged people to take to the polls for Georgia’s primary election next Tuesday, May 24.